 The details of the resource calculations can be found in Chapter 14.
 The legal costs of entity formation are included in the Phase Two implementation project costs.

+The completion of above plan and tasks will be assessed by the European Railway Agency (ERA) and documented in a progress monitoring report.
+This report will be sent by ERA to the European Commission at least twice per year.

 Computer services procurement

 Plan